EDUCBA

 Introduction to PostgreSQL DDL

 The PostgreSQL DDL is the acronym for Data Definition Language.
 The Data Definition Language is used to handle the database descriptions and schemas, and it is used to define as well as modify the structure of the data.
 With the help of the Data Definition Language, we decide how the data should be stored in the database.
-We can perform operations on the database by creating a new database, altering the existing database, and removing, truncating, or renaming the existing database.
+We can perform operations on the database by creating a new one, altering the existing one, and removing, truncating, or renaming the existing database.

 How does the DDL Statement work in PostgreSQL?

-• The Data Definition Language is used to define as well as modify the structure of the data.
+- The Data Definition Language is used to define as well as modify the structure of the data.

-• Which means the Data Definition Language commands can be used to create, drop or modify tables within a database.
+- The Data Definition Language commands can be used to create, drop or modify tables within a database.

 List of PostgreSQL DDL Statement